ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/PyTorch-Geometric-models/create-a-dataset.md

 from jaqpotpy.datasets import SmilesGraphDataset
 ```

-## Load the Data
+## Demo Data
-We create a sample dataset containing SMILES strings and their corresponding target values.
-This example uses a regression task dataset.
+We create a small dataset for demonstration purposes with SMILES strings and their corresponding target values.
+This example uses a classification target.

 ```python
 smiles_list = [